ViBlog/autovalues/autovalue-intro.md

 - do not have accessible constructors but are instantiated through factory methods which make no commitment as to identity of returned instances,

 ## What's identity
-**(identity is not clear, use more instance, reference)**

-Identity is what I used to name reference id.
-An object instance have an id that can be shared around.
-Whenever this object is modified, all the other variable pointing to this id will get the modifications.
+Object identity is the instance id or reference.
+When you write ```someObject = originObject```, you are sharing the instance of originObject in someObject.
+If you modify someObject, it's actually originObject that you are modifying (does not apply for primitives).

-In Java we can verify that two objects points are the same instance by using the operator ```==```.
+In Java we can verify that two objects are the same instance by using the operator ```==```.
 On the other side, the ```equals()``` is normally used for a comparison on the  object's values (as shown on the example below).

 ```java
 @Test